shajra/haskell-tags-nix/README.md

 Thax only supports Nixpkgs-built Haskell projects, and not projects built with Haskell.nix.

-Thax is closer to the "static" usage of `nix-haskell-tags`.
+Thax is closer to the "static" usage of `haskell-tags-nix`.
 Immutable tags are created in full and stored `/nix/store`.
 However Thax goes through lengths to modify paths in the tags file so that they point outside `/nix/store` when possible.
-This is different from the `--static` switch of `nix-haskell-tags`.
+This is different from the `--static` switch of `haskell-tags-nix`.

-Lastly, Thax has built-in support for pruning files from tagging. `nix-haskell-tags` delegates filtering to `fast-tags` with the `--exclude` switch.
+Lastly, Thax has built-in support for pruning files from tagging. `haskell-tags-nix` delegates filtering to `fast-tags` with the `--exclude` switch.
 As currently implemented in `fast-tags`, this is an exact-match comparison to either the unqualified module name (for example, "Setup" or "Main") or a fully qualified path.
 Due to the unwieldiness of names in `/nix/store`, using a fully qualified path with `--exclude` is not that practical.
 Maybe in the future `fast-tags` could support regular expression or glob matching.

 # Regarding legacy and the future<a id="sec-6"></a>